 Windows on the Water is Available to Connect With Clients Via Email, Phone, or Virtually During the COVID-19 Outbreak.
 Connect With an Event Planner Today!

-At Windows on the Water, we host diverse wedding celebrations, including traditional Nikahs with varying customs.
-Our expertise in accommodating different cultural practices helps couples and their guests enjoy a seamless experience.
-Our waterfront venue creates a stunning backdrop for these meaningful ceremonies, and our team can help guide you through any questions about cultural expectations for the celebration.
+At Windows on the Water, we host diverse wedding celebrations, including traditional Nikahs and Islamic wedding ceremonies with varying customs.
+Our New Jersey waterfront venue creates a stunning backdrop for these meaningful ceremonies, and our team can help guide you through any questions about cultural expectations for the celebration.

 Color Considerations for All Guests